ghanteyyy/nppy/Project Number System [COMMAND LINE]/README.md

 # Number System

-Convert any number to binary or decimal or octal or quinary or hexadecimal
+Convert given number to binary or decimal or octal or quinary or hexadecimal